 Bonyad Affiliation Risk

-IRGC companies have received a lot of attention in the West, but other powerful Iranian entities also present business risks for international companies looking to do business in Iran.
-The Supreme Leader controls bonyads that are exempt from taxes and are unaccountable to no one except himself.
-These entities, such as the Imam Reza Foundation and Execution of Imam Khomeini’s Order (EIKO), are financial behemoths with interests in virtually every sector of the Iranian economy.
-A 2013 Reuters investigation estimated EIKO at $95 billion.
+IRGC companies have received a lot of attention in the West, but other powerful Iranian entities also present risks for international companies looking to do business in Iran.
+Bonyads are “opaque, quasi-official organizations generally controlled by current and former government officials and clerics that report directly to the Supreme Leader.”
+They are also exempt from taxes and accountable to no one except the Supreme Leader.
+These entities, such as the Imam Reza Foundation and Execution of Imam Khomeini’s Order (EIKO), which was sanctioned in January 2021, are financial behemoths with interests in virtually every sector of the Iranian economy.
+As long ago as 2013, a Reuters investigation estimated EIKO’s assets at $95 billion.
 These foundations have participated in illicit activities.
-For instance, Lebanese Hezbollah’s representative to Iran Abdullah Safieddine told Al-Akhkbar in 2012 that “Khamenei has his own budget outside the state,” which is financed by certain “religious associations other than the awqaf/bonyads [Islamic charitable endowments].”
+For instance, Lebanese Hezbollah’s representative to Iran and Specially Designated Global Terrorist (SDGT) Abdullah Safieddine, told Al-Akhkbar in 2012 that “Khamenei has his own budget outside the state,” which is financed by certain “religious associations other than the awqaf/bonyads [Islamic charitable endowments].”
 These entities wield informal and formal influence to undercut businesses and rivals, and undertake actions like abusing the judiciary against companies that want to “stay clean” and not do business or favors for it.

 Receive Iran News in Your Inbox.

 Eye on Iran is a news summary from United Against Nuclear Iran (UANI), a section 501(c)(3) organization.
 Eye on Iran is available to subscribers on a daily basis or weekly basis.